dvogureckiy99/dynastatflex/README.md

 ## Installation
 First need to setup conda environment:
 ```
-conda env create --file fleGODynamics.yml -n fleGODynamics
+conda env create --file dynastatflex.yml -n dynastatflex
 ```
 If you using VSC, then reload it.
-Choose fleGODynamics environment.
+Choose dynastatflex environment.
 - - - -
 If you want to update conda env with .yml file type in Command Prompt:
 ```
-conda env update --file fleGODynamics.yml --prune
+conda env update --file dynastatflex.yml --prune
 ```
 ## Examples
 ![alt text](images/momentcenterbeam_SPACARmatch.png)